Technology & Digital Leadership Recruitment

 Adrian Lawrence FCA — Exec Capital

 Adrian Lawrence is the founder of Exec Capital and a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW verified).
-He leads Exec Capital’s technology leadership practice, placing CTOs, CIOs, CAIOs, Digital Transformation Directors and Chief Transformation Officers with businesses across the UK.
+He leads Exec Capital’s technology leadership practice, placing CTOs, CIOs, CAIOs, CISOs, Digital Transformation Directors and Chief Transformation Officers with businesses across the UK.
 Technology leadership recruitment requires assessment of both technical architecture capability and the commercial and leadership skills to manage engineering teams, drive product roadmaps and represent technology credibly at board level — a combination that is genuinely rare and requires a specialist recruiter with the network to identify it.
 His research on executive recruitment in technology businesses has been published on ResearchGate.

 Speak to Adrian: 020 3834 9616 · recruitment@execcapital.co.uk